Developers-Institute-Classrooms/01-exercise-my-first-html-page/README.md

 ## Getting Started

-1. Accept the challenge with the challenge link from the class notes.
-2. `clone` to your local computer using VS Code or the Terminal.
+1. `clone` this repository to your local computer using VS Code or the Terminal.
-3. Read the challenge instructions and get started.
+2. Read the challenge instructions and get started.
-4. The code for this challenge should go into `/Submission/static/js/script.js`.
+3. The code for this challenge should go into `/Submission/static/js/script.js`.

 ## Challenge Instructions